pierre-fromager/geoliteip/README.md

 ```
 * require xdebug to enable coverage.
 * tests all passed with php version >= 7.0.
-* /!\\ running tests makes real db update from maxmind, do not abuse because of 503.
+* /!\\ updater tests makes real db update from maxmind, abusing leads to a 503.

 ## Composer